zxynoz/morph-mind-bot/README.md

 ## 🔐 Security

 - Private keys are stored locally in encrypted format
-- Each user gets a unique Solana wallet
+- Each user gets a unique Monad wallet
 - Private keys can be exported via `/exportkey` command
 - Never share your private key with anyone
 - The bot runs on your server with full data control

 ## 💡 How It Works

-1. **User Stakes SOL**
+1. **User Stakes MONAD**
-   - User deposits SOL to their wallet
+   - User deposits MONAD to their wallet
    - Specifies amount to stake
    - AI selects optimal pool